heyjames/instactical/README.md

 # insTactical v1
 Insurgency: Sandstorm Community Server Website
-Third major attempt at making a website
+Third major attempt at making a website.
+Created in about a month in January 2019 to coincide with the major content update noted by the developers to release in February 2019.
+Insurgency: Sandstorm released on December 12, 2018.

 * Back end
   * Node
   * MongoDB